 In order to be valid, each party must accurately represent themselves and partake in full disclosure; the agreement must be relatively fair (not leave either party high and dry); and it cannot be signed under duress or through coercion.
 If circumstances change during the course of marriage, the couple can have the prenup modified so that it continues to remain useable and effective.

 Ward Law Firm in Gwinnett County handles all aspects of family law.
 If you have questions about a postnuptial or prenuptial agreement in Georgia or have a pending divorce and need legal help enforcing or challenging your agreement, our legal team is here to help.
-Contact us today at 770-383-1973 for a free consultation or fill out our online contact form.
+Contact us today at 770-383-1973 for a no obligation REAL Case Analysis or fill out our online contact form.